bvjones/CV/readme.md

 Ben Vaughan-Jones
 ==================
 A former Operations Manager in retail turned software developer with the help of Makers Academy.
 Finally fulfilling a lifelong ambition to be a software engineer.

-Full stack junior developer, recently completed 12 weeks [Makers Academy](http://www.makersacademy.com/) bootcamp.

 Currently looking to get stuck in to my tech career in London, where I can add to my current knowledge and in full stack development.

+I would contribute passion for code mixed with good software craftmanship principles that I developed during my time at Makers Academy.
+In addition to the hard skills I developed at Makers Academy, I also bring enthusiasm, a good team player who doesn't mind getting stuck in when required and a personality that naturally makes people feel comfortable.

+Full stack junior developer, recently completed 16 weeks [Makers Academy](http://www.makersacademy.com/) bootcamp.

 <h3>Projects</h3>
 <h4>Makersbnb</h4>